yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

     * I installed it using the instructions provided [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest){:target="_blank"}.
     * I uploaded the entire local directory to my container using the [az storage blob upload-batch](https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest#az-storage-blob-upload-batch){:target="_blank"} command.

+* The process is long - It took approximately 2 days to run on my VM.
+    * If you're not interested in enriching the original data set, you might as well ingest it directly from the source (like I did for the [FHV trips](#ingesting-0.5-billion-for-hire-vehicle-trips)).

 **[Go back home](../index.md)**